codetricity/image_bloc/README.md

 ### Create new project for Bloc

 1. New Project: create new project, add flutter_bloc, equatable
-1. delete all code below runApp, create new StatefulWidget with MaterialApp
 1. put Column in MaterialApp.
     1. Top of Column is random image from https://picsum.photos/
     1. bottom of column is a row with previous and next buttons